Friendly Reminder: While Girl Scouts are encouraged to volunteer in their communities, they are not allowed to raise funds for other organizations.

 Audio Recording of Girl Scout Materials - Girl Scouts of Colorado is looking for volunteers, girls or adults, to help create audio recordings of the Girl Scout Program Materials for visually impaired Girl Scout members.
 If you are interested in this project, please email email@example.com.

 Volunteer with RISE Early Literacy Program - Center for Hearing Speech and Language is a non-profit located in Denver, CO.
 One of the departments within the Center, called RISE, works with underprivileged toddlers to give them a chance at literacy.
 RISE is a free language and literacy program that supplements preschool curriculum working with children living in inner city public housing.
 We are looking for volunteers to help either leading the RISE sessions at the different sites as well as reading buddies to children ages 3-5 in our program.
 Please visit there website for more information http://www.chsl.org/rise.php.

 Project C.U.R.E.: Kits for Kids - The Kits for Kids program supplies families in the developing world with common "medicine cabinet" items.
-Everyday supplies that we find in U.S. households like bar soap, antibiotic ointment, and bandages are very rarely found in clinics or homes in the developing world and can make a world of difference.
+Everyday supplies that we find in U.S. households like bar soap, antibiotic ointment, and bandages are very rarely found in clinics or homes in the developing world.
 You can send Kits for Kids to clinics and households all around the world in five easy steps:

 1. Fill out the Kits for Kids Request Form (Click here to begin Step 1)

 2. Donate your $5 per Kit for shipping and processing (Click here for Step 2). *Please select “Other” if you are donating a different amount than listed.